 Then there is the Kalikasan Exhibit where a simulation of a rainforest and a sea bed is presented using multi-media and walk-in dioramas.

 TUKLAS ROOM.
 We walked up a wide staircase to the Tuklas Room.
 Here learning science is made fun and easy where children are encouraged to play junior scientist and discover scientific principle behind everyday objects.

 A moon rock from the historic Apollo 11 lunar expedition can be viewed from the metal sphere at the Tuklas Room.

 PLAY MAKE BELIEVE.
 At the Career Options exhibit, children are given the opportunity to express and visualize a career they want when they grow up.
 The Pamilihang Bayan is a mock-up Filipino marketplace where children can pretend to shop in a row of play stores and practice entrepreneurial skills.

 A Craft Room allows children to unleash their imagination and creativity in turning recycle scrap materials into works of art.
 The art works are proudly displayed in this room.

 HUMAN ANATOMY.
 My favorite of all the exhibits is the My Body Works Exhibit.
 Here different part of body function is demonstrated using large-scale models of the different organs from the human body.

 The Gift Shop at the ground floor offers children’s books, educational toys, multi-media learning-aid materials at reasonable prices.

-I think Museo Pambata provides children with a good first time museum experience.
-It is a place where children can develop their appreciation the kind of learning that museums can offer.
+EPILOGUE.
+Museo Pambata provides children with a good first time museum experience.
+It is a place where children can develop their appreciation for the kind of learning that can only be discovered in museums.